 Amazon Social Media Promo Codes Cons

 - Doesn't appear in search results and therefore doesn't help CTRs

 Amazon Prime Exclusive Discounts

-Prime Exclusive Discounts are discounts given for—you guessed it—Prime members only.
+Prime Exclusive Amazon Discounts are discounts given for—you guessed it—Prime members only.

-Prime Exclusive Discounts are most effective during Prime Day when you can get some more prominent display not just in search results but also on a special sections of Amazon.
+Prime Exclusive Amazon Discounts are most effective during Prime Day when you can get some more prominent display not just in search results but also on a special section of Amazon.